Critically evaluate ‘best fit’ approaches to Human Resource strategic decision-making concerning relevant academic and practitioner literature.

 References

-• Armstrong, A. and Taylor, S. (2023).
+• Armstrong, M. and Taylor, S. (2023).
 “The Strategic Approach to HRM”, in: Armstrong’s Handbook of Human Resource Management Practice: A guide to the theory and practice of people management, 16th edn.
 London: Kogan Page. pp. 63-83.

 • Cunningham, J. B. and Kempling, J. (2011).
 “Promoting Organisational Fit in Strategic HRM: Applying the HR Scorecard in Public Service organisations”.
 Public Personnel Management, 40(3), pp. 193-213. doi: 10.1177/0091026001104000302